akashvarun10/Message-Queue/README.md

    - The round-robin partitioning strategy (`"groupProtocol": "RoundRobinAssigner"`) distributes partitions cyclically among consumers within the group.
    - Enables horizontal scaling by adding more consumers as needed, ensuring scalability and fault tolerance in handling increased message volumes.

-These points illustrate how Kafka efficiently distributes message processing across consumers within a consumer group, ensuring optimal performance and scalability in distributed systems.